victimsnino/ReactivePlusPlus/Readme.md

 Reactive programming is a powerful paradigm for creating multi-threaded and real-time applications.
 Unfortunately, at the moment of creating ReactivePlusPlus, there is only one stable and fully-implemented library available - [RxCpp](https://github.com/ReactiveX/RxCpp).

 While RxCpp is a great and powerful library, it has some disadvantages.
 It is written in C++11 and contains parts written in pre-C++11 style.
 This leads to a mess of old-style classes and wrappers.
 Additionally, the `rxcpp::observable` type has a long chain of template parameters, which can lead to slower IDE performance and larger binaries.
-Sometimes it has bad perfomance due to tremendous amount of usage of heap or just non-effective logic.
+Sometimes it has bad performance due to tremendous amount of usage of heap or just non-effective logic.

 Another implementation, [another-rxcpp](https://github.com/CODIANZ/another-rxcpp), uses type erasure and `std::function`, but this approach results in larger observer/observable sizes and potentially causes performance issues.